semenInRussia/fast-exec.el/README.md

 ### Define Keymaps

-For defining keymaps you must use functions `fast-exec/register-keymap-function`, this function take 1 argument: function, this function must return list of `full-command`-s.
+For defining keymaps you must use functions `fast-exec/register-keymap-func` and `fast-exec/register-some-keymap-funcs`.

+Function `fast-exec/register-keymap-func` take 1 argument: function, this function must return list of `full-command`-s.
 Example:

 ```emacs-lisp